nextgis/docs_toolbox/source/geometry_changer.rst

 Three modes are available:

 * **Delete** - the tool deletes the selected features.
 The selection is based on the specified values of a layer’s attribute field;
-* **Insert** - the tool adds new features from the uploaded ESRI Shapefile.
-The structure of the file and the layer must match.
-Otherwise, the tool will not be able to add new features.;
+* **Add** - the tool adds new features from the uploaded ESRI Shapefile.
+The structures of the file and the layer must match.
+Otherwise, the tool will not be able to add new features;
-* **Replace** - the tool replaces the geometry value for features with the geometries from the uploaded Shapefile, the values of the specified attribute of which match with the attribute values of the Web GIS layer.
+* **Change** - the tool replaces the geometry value for features with the geometries from the uploaded Shapefile.
+The selection is based on the specified values of a layer’s attribute field.
 The attribute name in the SHP file and the Web GIS layer must match.

 Inputs:

-* Web GIS Address — URL of your Web GIS (for example, http (s): //mywebgis.nextgis.com);
+* Web GIS address.
+Example: https://sandbox.nextgis.com.
-* Login - NextGIS ID or username of the user who has the permission to write data to the specified resource;
+* Login.
+NextGIS ID or login of a user who has write access to the resource group;
-* Password - Web GIS user password;
+* Password of that user;
-* Resource Group Identifier - Web GIS Resource ID for the layer group;
+* Group resource ID.
+ID of the Web GIS resource that contains the layer group;
-* Initial field - Name of the attribute field used to search for features;
+* Source field.
+The name of the source field by which objects are searched.
-* Mode - enter ``Delete``, ``Insert`` or ``Replace``;
+* Mode.
+Enter ``DELETE``, ``ADD`` or ``CHANGE``;
-* Initial value - The value of the initial field by which the features are selected.
-If you need to specify multiple values, use a comma to separate them;
+* Initial value.
+The value of the field by which objects are selected.
+If you need to specify multiple values, use a comma as a separator.
+The parameter is required in the Delete and Change modes.
-* Start year - Starting date of the time range (optional parameter);
+* First year.
+Start of time range (optional).
-* End year - Ending date of the time range (optional parameter)
+* Last year.
+End of time range (optional parameter).
-* SHP file - An ESRI Shapefile (zipped) that contains features.
-Required parameter in Add and Change modes.
+* Select SHP file.
+File upload is required in Add and Change modes.

 .. note::
     Start year and end year are optional parameters.
 These parameters allow you to limit the time range for the selected layers.
 To use these parameters, you must make sure that the time ranges are indicated in the names of the layers of the Web GIS resource.
 For example, in layer 1245_1246_earl_v.1.0 1245 and 1246 the years are indicated.
 If these parameters are in use, you need to enter three or four digit values.
 Other parameters are **required**.